wieden-kennedy/django-archetype/README.md

 1. Collects all the static files
 1. Combines and compress them
 1. Names them uniquely
-1. Uploads them, gzipped, with never-expire headers to the S3 bucket
+1. Uploads them, gzipped, with never-expire and proper CORS headers to the S3 bucket
 1. Pushes your code to heroku
 1. Runs `syncdb`
 1. Runs `migrate`